 This site provides a wide range of unique national, state, and local environmental information.
 Tabs at the top allow users to navigate through the EPA's abundant and complex information from a news, scientific, or legal perspective.
 "My Environment" enables the user to search for environmental information based on ZIP code and compiles data from other state and federal agencies to provide a comprehensive view of an area's environmental conditions.

-The Library offers access to more than 30,000 color and black-and-white photographs taken during geologic studies of the U.S. These images provide a visual history of the discovery, development, and sciences of the United States and its Geological Survey.
+The USGS serves the Nation by providing reliable scientific information to describe and understand the Earth; minimize loss of life and property from natural disasters; manage water, biological, energy, and mineral resources; and enhance and protect our quality of life.
+The USGS also has an online, searchable library.
+Its library is the largest library for earth sciences in the world.
+The library system includes four libraries and is part of the Geographic Information Office of the USGS.
+Another important resource is the USGS Photographic Library, which offers access to more than 30,000 color and black-and-white photographs taken during geologic studies of the U.S. These images provide a visual history of the discovery, development, and sciences of the United States and its Geological Survey.
 Some photographs have been used in USGS publications, but most have never been published.

 Featuring categories such as Basics, Big Picture, Warning, Preparedness, and more, this site offers both basic and in-depth coverage of the earthquakes that create tsunamis, their warning systems, as well as providing preparation and hazard assessment information.
 The Education section provides resources for teachers and elementary students.
 The National Oceanic and Atmospheric Administration (NOAA) is the government agency with primary responsibility for providing tsunami warnings to the United States.